EventStudy R Package v0.50.0: Synthetic Control, Modern DiD, and More

 - Rolling Window Model (

-RollingWindowModel) – time-varying \(\alpha\) and \(\beta\) via rolling OLS.
+RollingWindowModel) -- time-varying and via rolling OLS.
 Captures structural breaks without parametric assumptions. - DCC-GARCH Model (

 # Rolling window with 60-day window